Reports and Case Studies

 - Successful Approaches (thanks to SLEEPinFairfax)

-The following five case studies, put together by the National Sleep Foundation in 2005, show ways that various school districts returned to later, more developmentally appropriate school hours.
-Each profile includes information about the bell schedules before and after the change, a profile of each school district, specific challenges, and corresponding solutions - as well as how changes were made and managed and what benefits were accomplished. .
+These case studies, some independently published, some put together by the National Sleep Foundation in 2005, show ways that various school districts returned to later, more developmentally appropriate school hours.
+Profiles include information about the bell schedules before and after the change, a profile of each school district, specific challenges, and corresponding solutions, and, in some cases, descriptions of how changes were made and managed and what benefits were accomplished.

 ▼ THIS IS YOUR POP WINDOW ▼